10 Best Bosnia Croatia Herzegovina Travel Books

 Map Quality and Cartography

 For city exploration, a guidebook with neighborhood walking maps is usually more useful than a regional road map.
-DK’s cutaway illustrations and Rick Steves’ hand-drawn maps excel at showing the layout of historic centers, pointing out pedestrian-only zones, and marking tram lines.
-If you plan to spend multiple days in Sarajevo or Dubrovnik, prioritize a guide with street-level detail over a country-wide overview.
+Cutaway illustrations and hand-drawn city maps excel at showing the layout of historic centers, pedestrian-only zones, and tram lines.
+If you plan to spend several days in Sarajevo or Dubrovnik, prioritize a guide with street-level detail over a country-wide overview.

 Maintenance and Longevity